conjurinc/apidocs/api.md

 # Authentication

-Most API calls require an authentication token.
-To obtain a token as a user:
+Most API calls require an authentication access token.
+To obtain an access token as a user:

-1. Use a username and password to obtain an API key with the [Authentication > Login](/#reference/authentication/login) route.
+1. Use a username and password to obtain an API key (refresh token) with the [Authentication > Login](/#reference/authentication/login) route.
-2. Use the API key to obtain an auth token with the [Authentication > Authenticate](/#reference/authentication/authenticate) route.
+2. Use the API key to obtain an access token with the [Authentication > Authenticate](/#reference/authentication/authenticate) route.

-Auth tokens expire after 8 minutes.
+Access tokens expire after 8 minutes.
 You need to obtain a new token after it expires.
 Token expiration and renewal is handled automatically by the Conjur [CLI](https://developer.conjur.net/cli) and [client libraries](https://developer.conjur.net/clients).